prisconapoli/prisconapoli.github.com/_posts/2014-04-01-Unsigned-and-Value-preserving-rules-in-C-Language.md

 To explain this, let me introduce you the *unsigned preserving* and *value preserving* rules.

-The **unsigned preserving rule** says that the promoted type is always *unsigned*, while the **value preserving rule** says that the conversion **depends on the actual sizes** of the original and promoted types.
+The **unsigned preserving rule** says that the promoted type is always *unsigned*.
+The consequence of this easy rule is that sometimes a negative result could lose its sign.

+Instead the **value preserving rule** says that the conversion **depends on the actual sizes** of the original and promoted types.
 If the promoted type can represent all the values of the original (e.g unsigned type as signed value), then the promoted type is *signed*.
 If the two types have the same size, then the promoted type is *unsigned*.

-The first consequence of this latter rule is that the results will vary from machine to machine due the actual sizes of the types used in making the decision.
+The consequence of this latter rule is that the results will vary from machine to machine due the actual sizes of the types used in making the decision.
 On some machines, short int is smaller than int, but on some machines, they're the same size.
 On some machines, int is smaller than long int, but on some machines, they're the same size.

 In ANSI C Standard, the **value preserving rule** is applyed (it reduce the number of cases where these surprising results occur).

 So what happened to the code above?
-The difference between *end* and *size* was promoted to an **int** before the comparison; but *int* is *signed*, and comparing a signed value with an unsigned value (*length*) is not permitted by the C Language rules.
+The difference between *end* and *size* was promoted to an **int** before the comparison; but *int* is *signed*, and comparing a signed value with an unsigned value (*length*) is not permitted by the **Ansi C** compilers.

-To avoid surprises it's best to avoid mixing signed and unsigned types in the same expression.
+To avoid surprises it's best don't mix signed and unsigned types in the same expression.
 To solve the problem in the code above, an explicit cast can be used to remove any ambiguous promotion type.

 {% highlight cpp linenos %}
 uint8_t start = payload.start();